-AIPARG is composed of faculty and graduate students at the University of Windsor conducting research on aspects of the intersection of abuse against people and animals.
+Based at the University of Windsor, AIPARG is comprised of faculty and graduate students across disciplines who conduct research on the intersection of abuse against people and animals.

-This interdisciplinary group of researchers is working with the community to first understand the interconnections, and then advocate for change in policy and practice to better address the needs of all those affected by abuse – human and animal alike.
+Working with the community, AIPARG aims to understand the co-occurrence of animal and interpersonal violence and advocate for change in policy and practice to better address the needs of those affected by abuse – human and animal alike.

 The research and ongoing activities of AIPARG are funded in part by the Faculty of Arts, Humanities, and Social Sciences (FAHSS) at the University of Windsor and the Social Sciences and Humanities Research Council (SSHRC).